kralamoure/retroproxy/README.md

 # d1scraper

 `d1scraper` is a tool for scraping data from a live Dofus 1 server.
-It works by starting a proxy to a Dofus 1 login server for logging every packet between them, so they can be analyzed later.
+It works by starting a proxy to a Dofus 1 login server for logging every packet between them, so you can analyze them later.

-The proxy saves the logs in `proxy.log` if it's started in production mode.
-It can automatically talk to every NPC upon landing a map, while hiding from the client the dialogs caused by this.
+If you start the proxy in production mode, it saves the logs in `proxy.log`.
+Also, it can automatically talk to every NPC, while hiding from the client the dialogs caused by this.

 ## Usage